docker/docs/engine/understanding-docker.md

 Docker *daemon*, which does the heavy lifting of building, running, and distributing your Docker containers.
 The Docker client and daemon *can* run on the same system, or you can connect a Docker client to a remote Docker daemon.
-The Docker client and daemon communicate via sockets or through a REST API.
+The Docker client and daemon using a REST API, over UNIX sockets or a network interface.

 ![Docker Architecture Diagram](article-img/architecture.svg)